welford/qurp/README.md

 A barebones port of Quake 1 from id Software for Raspberry Pi.
 Made with the intention of keeping the look and feel of Quake 1 but with better performance on Raspberry Pi.

-This port is from the original source found here : https://github.com/id-Software/Quake All the original legal stuff can be found in the original readme files.
+This port is based on the original source code, found here : https://github.com/id-Software/Quake .
+All the legal stuff can be found in the original readme files.

 #Raspberry Pi Edition